jsankovitch/LM3000/README.md

 * AUTH_TOKEN - the access token you generated at the beginning of this section.
 * LIFXSELECTOR - how you tell LIFX which light/s you want the LM3000 to control.
 Documentation [here](https://api.developer.lifx.com/docs/selectors).

 Once you've updated the values, load the lightMasterMain.ino file into the Arduino IDE you configured earlier and flash the code to your board.
-If you've setup both the config file and hardware correctly, you should see the neopixel ring light up in red, green, and blue and then all white once it's connected to your specified wifi network.
+If you've setup both the config file and hardware correctly, you should see the NeoPixel ring light up in red, green, and blue and then all white once it's connected to your specified wifi network.
 If the ring is unable to connect to the specified wifi, the ring will not turn white.

 Once the button ring has gone white, you're good to test.
 Each of the color buttons (and the non-center white) will cause the ring in the center to change.
 If the ring is white when a button is pressed, it will change to be that color.
 If the center ring is a primary color and a different primary color is pressed, the ring will become the secondary color that results from mixing the primary colors.
 If white is pressed, the center ring will reset.